How are council tax debts – and the remainder of the current year’s council tax – treated in insolvency?

 That’s nice and simple – no change to the previous DRO regime because the court judgment doesn’t apply, so the Catch-22 problem doesn’t arise.

-The legal argument for treating DROs differently from bankruptcy appears somewhat difficult to follow but it isn’t in any one’s interest to challenge this – councils will carry on getting council tax paid; debtors always expected to pay the council tax and aren’t going to find they are barred from a DRO because of the £50 spare cash limit; and the Insolvency Service doesn’t collect any monthly payments from people on a DRO so it isn’t losing out the chance to collect any money.
+It’s not clear what the legal argument for treating DROs differently from bankruptcy is.
+But it isn’t in any one’s interest to challenge this!
+Under this new ruling councils will carry on getting council tax paid; debtors always expected to pay the council tax and aren’t going to find they are barred from a DRO because of the £50 spare cash limit; and the Insolvency Service doesn’t collect any monthly payments from people on a DRO so it isn’t losing out the chance to collect any money.

 Council tax and IVAs